eleanor-sims/disaster-response-pipeline/README.md

 Pre-labelled disaster messages are used to train a model that can categorize new messages received in real time during actual disasters, so that these can be sent to appropriate disaster response agencies.

-The project also includes a web application where visualisations of the training data are displayed and new messages can be input and classified.
+The project also includes a web application where visualisations of the training data are displayed and new messages can be input and classified based on the trained model.

 ## File Descriptions
 The code for this project is organised as follows: